15-year-old organizes Back to School Drive for teens

 Bags and boxes of clothes are currently taking up Bookhamer’s dining room.

 It’s part of the 15-year-old’s nonprofit Emily’s Care Closet.
-Bookhamer started it in 2021, but it did not start as a back to school effort.
+Bookhamer started in 2021, but it did not start as a back-to-school effort.

 “I was touring a local food pantry and I saw that they didn’t have many personal care items for families to choose from,” she said.